Rayuaz/heros-tavern/readme.md

 #### Populating the database

 To populate the database, you can use the [Hero's Tavern Populator](https://github.com/Rayuaz/heros-tavern-populator).
-This tool uses Open AI's API to generate new charatcers and add them to the database.
+This tool uses Open AI's API to generate new characters and add them to the database.
 It also has a script to rename characters, since GPT 3.5 has a tendency to use copyrighted character names.

 ### Running the application